hannesrabo/simple-search-engine/README.md

 It parses keywords from web sites, to filter websites and uses links to create a [PageRank](https://en.wikipedia.org/wiki/PageRank).
 The scoring system for sorting websites is a combination of relevance (number of times keyword appears on per page) and importance (PageRank).

-We recomend using web crawler data from [Common Crawl](http://commoncrawl.org).
+We recommend using web crawler data from [Common Crawl](http://commoncrawl.org).
 With only a very small subset the search engine performed surprisingly well, however with more computing power or / and time you could index a larger part of the internet.

 ## Screenshot